Updated: Mar 11

-This year the Edinburgh International Book Festival was bigger and better than ever with more events and extending onto George Street.
-There were so many entertaining and informative events to choose from including political figures, Nicola Sturgeon and great literary authors such as Alexander McCall Smith.
+This year the Edinburgh International Book Festival was bigger and better than ever with more events extending onto George Street.
+There were so many entertaining and informative events to choose from including political figures, Nicola Sturgeon, and great literary authors such as Alexander McCall Smith.
 Charlotte Square was a hive of activity throughout the three weeks, with sunny intervals arriving in time to relax and enjoy a refreshing ice cream or perhaps something a little stronger in the form of a glass of Edinburgh Gin.
-It all past as quickly as it had arrived, a whirlwind bringing laughter, hope, faith, genus and much more.
+It all passed as quickly as it had arrived, a whirlwind bringing laughter, hope, faith, genus, and much more.
 If you missed it, here is a small recap.

 The Spiegeltent, Charlotte Square ©MDHarding

 The history of the world's most infamous diamond, with three countries fighting over it.
 Currently at home in the UK with the other royal jewels.
 Last seen during the coronation in 1952.
 When It was re-sized to fit into the royal throne.
 Once one of the largest gemstones in the world, larger gems are still being found today.
 Discover more about the sought-after gem in KOH-I-NOOR written by William Dalrymple and Anita Anand.

 In true style and humour Alexander McCall Smith gave us a brief interlude of his new lively stage musical based on life in Zimbabwe, still a work in progress but definitely one to watch out for with Its warm, fun, catchy-themed music and lyrics.